<h1>Transportation Technology</h1> <h1>Transportation Technology</h1>

 Connectivity

-Connection to the internet allows smart cars and infrastructure to communicate with each other and other connected devices.
-Connectivity offers a variety of benefits, including improved safety for all modes, smoother traffic flow, and more reliable public transit.
-Connectivity also allows more people to work from home instead of traveling to work.
-Regular telework among the non-self-employed population has grown by 140% since 2005.
+Connection to the internet allows smart cars and infrastructure to communicate with other connected vehicles and devices.
+Connectivity helps improve safety, smooth traffic flow, and make public transit more reliable.
+Connectivity also reduces overall traffic by allowing more people to work from home instead of traveling to work.

-In April 2021, we updated our Emerging Technologies White Paper to reflect the latest research on these trends.
-Our research demonstrates the technological and societal trends that have the potential to change how the region's transportation system is used in the future.
+In September 2023, we updated our Emerging Technologies White Paper to reflect the latest research on smart mobility trends.
+Our research demonstrates that technological and societal trends have the potential to change how the region's transportation system is used in the future.
 The white paper will help inform the transportation network development process.